gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 ![Merge request](img/guide_merge_request.png)

-After a few minutes you'll realize that there was a failure in a test.
+After a few minutes you'll notice that there was a failure in a test.
-That means that there's a test that was broken when we made the change.
+This means there's a test that was 'broken' by our change.
-Navigating in the `test` job that failed, you can see what the broken test is:
+Navigating into the `test` job that failed, you can see what the broken test is:

 ```
 Failure: